Trendy or Lazy? The Decline

 TinyBrands | 13.06.24

-Artists are pushing boundaries, blending time-established techniques with cutting-edge technology to redefine what's possible.
-But amidst this vibrant tapestry, something continues to overshadow some of the real game-changers: consumer-based trends.
+Nowadays, there's an impressive array of artistic and design expression spanning mediums like typography, painting, mixed media, fashion, furniture, product design, speculative art...
+Artists are pushing boundaries, blending time-established techniques with technology to redefine what's possible.
+But amidst this vibrant tapestry, something continues to overshadow some of the real game-changers: the relentless mainstreaming of aesthetics and ideas.

 This raises the question: why are we taking the easy way out?